intersel/Blapy2/readme.md

 - Verify your html return of the first ajax call.
 For instance, `<img src="" alt="">` will generate a second ajax call to index.html...

-## When routing is activated with Sammy, My URL does not work any more...
+## When routing is activated with Naivgo, My URL does not work any more...

 - It's generally a problem linked to base URL.
 YOu can fix it by setting a `<base>` html tag in your html head part: